-Beyond the cost of monthly car loan payments, vehicle ownership costs can add up.
-One of the most significant being car insurance.
+Car insurance is one of the more significant costs that come with owning a vehicle.
 Make sure you understand car insurance rates and the best car insurance companies available in order to select the best car insurance coverage for your needs.

 Estimate your monthly payments with Bankrate’s auto loan calculator.